About the program

 - Distance track: Interns identify their own rotation sites anywhere in the US, pending internship faculty approval.
 The program is expected to be completed in approximately 7 months.

-- Combined MS in Nutrition and Dietetics/Dietetic Internship (MS/DI track): Interns complete graduate coursework during their first year of the program, followed by the local track dietetic internship during the second year.
+- In-person Combined MS in Nutrition and Dietetics/Dietetic Internship (MS/DI track): Interns complete in-person graduate coursework during their first year of the program, followed by the local track dietetic internship during the second year.
 The program is expected to be completed in approximately 18 months.

 Program Completion Requirements: